Aaditya1273/HandShot-Pool/8 Ball Poll/README.md

-# HandShot-Pool: Gesture-Controlled 8 Ball Billiards
+# HandShot-Pool: Gesture-Controlled 8 Ball Billiards:

 A computer vision-based 8 Ball Billiards game that allows players to control the game using hand gestures.